 Since coming to Asheville in 1990, Dr. Blair had been a Staff Physician at the Buncombe County Medical Center and Sisters of Mercy Urgent Care.
 For a number of years, he served on the North Carolina Minority Health Advisory Council.
 The founder and medical director of the New Hope Community Health Center, Dr. Blair also served as medical director of the Three Streams Family Health Center.
 A pioneer working to achieve quality healthcare for all, his community service includes founding the Asheville Buncombe Institute of Parity Achievement as well as cofounding Building Bridges, Rites of Passage of Asheville, and The Drum 2000.
 Dr. Blair was a long-time member of the BCMS.

 Dr. Charles Edward Blair, 54, passed away Friday, April 3, 2009 of incurable lung cancer.

 On December 4, 2008, the WCMS Foundation Board of Directors voted to establish a grant in Dr. Blair's name to honor and remember him for his years of service.
 Following Dr. Blair's specific request prior to his death as to how this grant would be used, the Dr. Charles Blair Health Parity Fund will provide scholarships for minority youth pursuing health careers.
-The Western Carolina Medical Society works in partnership with Sisters of Mercy Corporation, Asheville Buncombe Institute of Parity Achievement, Three Streams Family Health Center, the Blair Family, and others to raise funds and establish guidelines for the scholarships.
+The Western Carolina Medical Society works in partnership with Sisters of Mercy Corporation, Asheville Buncombe Institute of Parity Achievement, the Blair Family, and others to raise funds and establish guidelines for the scholarships.

 If you would like to contribute to this fund, please contact our CEO or send a check to WCMSF, 304 Summit St., Asheville, NC 28803.
 Please put "Dr. Blair Fund" in the memo line.
 You can also donate online by clicking the button below: